American University in Bulgaria: Athletics

-Every year, AUBG holds its own Olympic games.
+Every year, AUBG holds its own Olympic Games.
 In the AUBG Olympics, students compete in sports disciplines, such as long jump, soccer, basketball, volleyball, arm wrestling, tug-of-war, horseshoe throwing, and boxing.
 The university has its own American football team, the AUBG Griffins.
 Residence halls host table tennis, billiards, aerobic fitness rooms, and gym facilities.
-Just behind the ABF, the AUBG students can enjoy outdoor sports at the newly built sports facilities.
-The new premises feature a basketball court, a football field, two tennis courts and a volleyball court.
-The new fields help AUBG students to enjoy their favorite sports even more.
-Those interested in skiing, hiking, horseback riding, boxing, kickboxing, aerobics, volleyball, baseball, yoga, tae kwon do, softball, and karate have formed student clubs and intramural teams.
+There are sports facilities with a basketball court, a football field, two tennis courts and a volleyball court.
+Those interested in skiing, hiking, horseback riding, boxing, kickboxing, aerobics, volleyball, baseball, yoga, taekwondo, softball, and karate have formed student clubs and intramural teams.
 Every semester there are soccer and basketball intramural competitions.

 Lecture series and conferences

-The university hosts business practitioners, scholars and public figures year-round, among them President Rosen Plevneliev (2012-2017) and Bulgaria's EU Commissioner Kristalina Georgieva.
+The university hosts business practitioners, scholars and public figures year-round, among them President Rosen Plevneliev (2012–2017) and Bulgaria's EU Commissioner Kristalina Georgieva.
 Some of the university lecture series include the Distinguished Lecturers Series, the Visiting Poets and Writers Series and the Book Presentations and Readings Series.
 The American University in Bulgaria regularly hosts international conferences such as AMICAL, ISIH and GLAA.